partykit/templates/templates/yjs-editor/README.md

 This is an end-to-end example of:

-- a multiplayer chat room
+- a multiplayer text editor using Yjs
-- with AI-generated replies using either OpenAI or Llama2.
+- with multiple rooms showing real-time occupancy counts.

 It's built with client-side React and a PartyKit server, and it's a good starting point for building your own PartyKit project.